awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.

-   Output:

-   You'll see several lines of output as the nodes are created\.
+   The output is as follows\.
+Several lines are output while the nodes are created\.
 One of the last lines of output is the following example line\.

    ```
    [✔]  created 1 nodegroup(s) in cluster "<my-cluster>"